2003 European Tour

-The 2003 European Tour was the 32nd season of golf tournaments since the European Tour officially began in 1972.
+The 2003 European Tour was the 32nd season of the European Tour, the main professional golf tour in Europe since its inaugural season in 1972.

-The season was made up of 45 tournaments counting towards the Order of Merit, which included the four major championships and three World Golf Championships, and three non-counting "Approved Special Events".

-The Order of Merit was won for the first time by South African Ernie Els.

 Changes for 2003

 There were four new tournaments to the European Tour in 2003, the Nordic Open and three dual-ranking events, the Aa St Omer Open, BMW Russian Open and Mallorca Classic.
 Lost from the tour schedule were the English Open, Great North Open and the dual-ranking North West of Ireland Open.

 Schedule

 The following table lists official events during the 2003 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.

 Order of Merit

-The Order of Merit was based on prize money won during the season, calculated in Euros.
+The Order of Merit was titled as the Volvo Order of Merit and was based on prize money won during the season, calculated in Euros.